 What You Need to Know

 The Equal Rights Amendment (ERA) is a proposed amendment to the U.S. Constitution prohibiting the denial of equal rights on the basis of sex.
 With Virginia’s ratification of the ERA on January 27, 2020, the amendment has met the 3/4 states threshold to be added to the Constitution.
 Proponents of the ERA believe all requirements to become the 28th Amendment have been met; however, opponents argue that the timeline in the ERA’s preamble, which was not voted on by the states and will not appear in the Constitution, has expired.
-The House has voted for ratification, so it’s up to the Senate now to act.
 Join us in the fight to enshrine the ERA in the Constitution—the supreme law of the U.S.—because there is no time limit on equality.

 A Brief History